-An alternative in the same price range are any of the Kino Precision made 105mm f/2.8 macro lenses.
+An alternative in the same price range is any of the Kino Precision made 105mm f/2.8 macro lenses.
 I have a Lester A. Dine version that has impressive performance.
-For a more money there is the Tokina 100mm f/2.8 AT-X Pro.
+For more money, there is the Tokina 100mm f/2.8 AT-X Pro.
 I have not used the Tokina, but it has a reputation for being a bit better than the Tamron.

 - Tamron SP 90mm f/2.5 1:2 Macro 52B Adaptall 2

 - Tamron SP 90mm f/2.5 1:2 Macro 52BB Adaptall 2 - 55mm filter threads

 - Tamron SP 90mm f/2.8 1:1 Macro 72B Adaptall 2

 - Tamron SP AF 90mm f/2.8 1:1 Macro 172E

 - Tamron SP Di 90mm f/2.8 1:1 Macro 272E